n0rt0nthec4t/homebridge-nest-accfactory/README.md

   - libspeex
   - libopus

-By default, we look in the current directory where the plug-in excutes for an ffmpeg binary, however, you can specify a specific ffmpeg binary to use via the configuration option 'ffmpegPath'
+By default, we look in /usr/local/bin for an ffmpeg binary, however, you can specify a specific ffmpeg binary to use via the configuration option 'ffmpegPath'

 ## Disclaimer